ManasKhosla/MockVita-II_2020/README.md

 # MockVita-2 2020
 Just some Questions and their Solutions for MockVita 2 - 2020

-Feel free to conrtibute with more optimal solutions
+Feel free to contribute with more optimal solutions